negagl/car_game_pygame/README.md

 ## Installation

-1. Make sure you have Python 3 installed on your system.
+1. Make sure you have Python 3 and PIP3 installed on your system.
 2. Clone this repository or download the source code files.
 3. Open a terminal/command prompt and navigate to the project directory.
 4. Install the required dependencies by running the following command: